realpython/materials/python-contact-book/README.md

 ## Running the Application

-To run **RP Contacts**, you need to download the sorce code.
+To run **RP Contacts**, you need to download the source code.
 Then open a terminal or command-line window and run the following steps:

 1. Create and activate a Python virtual environment